josefinacmenendez/PPSSM/README.md

-# SpikeRates
+# A point process state space model for estimating the instantaneous rate of the process given a time-series of event times.

-MATLAB routines for estimating spike rate functions via state space smoothing.
+This repository contains MATLAB routines for estimating spike rate functions via state space smoothing.

 Algorithmic implementations stem from the following manuscript: